 - Review threat intelligence related to OT/ICS and update VPN policies, MFA configurations, and TLS settings accordingly.

-Useful resources and quick-reference URLs unclickable in-text format
+Useful resources and quick-reference URLs unclickable in-text format Is windscribe a free vpn 2026

 - NERC CIP standards overview – nerc.com